DavidLee528/davidlee528.github.io/index.md

 # Welcome

-I’m Tianhao Li, interested in building the next generation of safe and secure intelligent systems that deliver trust to end users.
+I’m Tianhao Li, interested in building safe and secure autonomous agent and multi-agent system.
 I have an interdisciplinary background including cybersecurity, science, and artificial intelligence.
-I spent a rewarding year at industry security labs before beginning my academic research journey in September 2024.
+I spent a rewarding year at industry labs before beginning my academic research journey in September 2024.

 # Experience